Emails are extremely vulnerable. No large corporation, small business, or politician can guarantee their emails are safe.

 Companies may face severe penalties (up to €20 million) under new EU GDPR (General Data Protection Regulation) for not safeguarding personal data.

-Organizations are required to comply with the "Privacy by Design" principle (Article 25) and must notify regulators any time a data breach takes place.
-That could happen literally anytime an employee sends an email using a common SMTP.
+Organizations are required to comply with the 'Privacy by Design' principle (Article 25) and must notify regulators any time a data breach takes place.
+That could happen literally any time an employee sends a Regular Email using a common SMTP.
 New GDPR regulations elevate SMTP and Email problems to boardroom levels in countries that accept GDPR laws (The European Union, Australia, and others).

 “SMTP servers and clients normally communicate in the clear over the Internet.
 In many cases, this communication goes through one or more router that is not controlled or trusted by either entity.”, P. Hoffman, Internet Mail Consortium, RFC 3207.

-Company's data might be stored in an unencrypted state.
+A Company's data might be stored in an unencrypted state.